algorithmica-org/algorithmica/content/english/hpc/_index.md

  9.7.
 Memory-Level Parallelism
  9.8.
 Prefetching
  9.9.
 Pointers and Their Alternatives
  9.10.
+RAM-Specific Timings
+ 9.11.
 Code Layout
- 9.11.
+ 9.12.
 Memory Management
- 9.12. memcpy and memset
+ 9.13. memcpy and memset
 10. SIMD Parallelism
  10.1.
 Using SIMD in C/C++
  10.2.
 Reductions